Great for Google

-|Colors||2 (charcoal, sandstone)||4 (chalk, charcoal, sand, mist)|
+|Colors||3 (charcoal, deep-sea blue, glacier white)||4 (chalk, charcoal, sand, mist)|

 Using the same Soli technology mentioned above, Nest Hub (2nd Gen) users can control their smart displays from a bit of a distance by using hand gestures and motions.
 This is ideal for "swiping" through recipe cards, photos, or music, but our reviewers commented that it's not always 100% accurate.

 Despite not having a camera, you can still make and receive video calls on the Nest Hub.
 It's a little strange since the person you're talking to won't be able to see you, but not having a camera also makes it so no one can hack into your camera and spy on you.

 Additionally, the resolution is lower on the Echo Show 5 and less than what you'd find on the average smartphone.
 Given that the viewing area isn't that big, this might not affect you very much, but it's still disappointing that it's not up to scratch with an average smartphone's screen resolution.

 These are both quality displays that can help you manage your smart home devices, look up recipes, stream shows, and do several other things.
-Overall, the Nest Hub (2nd Gen) offers the best features since it gives you a better YouTube experience, displays photos better, and can help track your sleep.
+Overall, the Nest Hub (2nd Gen) offers the best smart speaker features since it gives you a better YouTube experience, displays photos better, and can help track your sleep.